• twitter-icon

 • Under the special audit, the chartered accountant or cost accountant is required to submit the whole report of the special audit to the Assistant Commissioner during the ninety days of investigation which is duly signed and certified by him

-• If in case any application applied by the registered person, chartered accountant or cost accountant for any valid reason than the Assistant Commissioner has the authority to extend the timeline further for ninety days
+• If in case any application is applied by the registered person, chartered accountant or cost accountant for any valid reason then the Assistant Commissioner has the authority to extend the timeline further for ninety days

-• The Assistant Commissioner is entitled to bear all the expenses of scrutiny, investigation, including the remuneration of Chartered Accountant or cost accountant
+• The Assistant Commissioner is entitled to bear all the expenses of scrutiny, and investigation, including the remuneration of a Chartered Accountant or cost accountant

 • The results or findings of the special audit would be informed by FORM GST ADT-04 to the registered person